r-craig73/e_commerce_site/README.md

 ### E-Commerce User stories
 - [x] As a user, I should be able to add and remove items from my shopping cart.
+- [ ] As a user, I'd like to click on a product and see the product detail without going to a new page.
+- [ ] As a user, I'd like to add an item to my shopping cart without refreshing the page.
 - [ ] As a user, I'd like to see my shopping cart updated when I make changes.
 - [ ] As a user, my shopping cart should be cleared once I've completed my order.
 - [ ] As a user, I'd like to see the number of items in my shopping cart and the total cost of my order in the navbar (and not just on the shopping cart page).